space-mvc/space-mvc-project/README.md

 ## 1. Routes
 #### How to create a new Route
+Routes are used to direct the current browser url to the correct controller action function

 1. Open the file /routes/web.php
 2. Add a new entry to the array